 Rolls-Royce (R-R) and Airbus have completed a critical design review (CDR) for the Trent XWB-97 engine destined for the A350-1000.
 The XWB-97 is designed to generate the higher thrust needed by the A350-1000 without any increases to the size of the nacelle used on the A350-800/900, and without impacting the specific fuel consumption or on-wing life of the engine.
 To solve this conundrum, the larger engine incorporates a higher flow-capacity fan to pump more air, a larger core to increase ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Design Review Milestone Reached For A350-1000 Engine".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Design Review Milestone Reached For A350-1000 Engine".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.